aragon/AGPs/AGPs/AGP-Authorship-Rewards-Program.md

 - 300 ANT to be split between any listed authors of an AGP that is approved by ANT voters.
 - 200 ANT to be split between any listed contributors of an AGP that is approved by ANT voters.

-To receive authorship rewards AGP authors must include an Ethereum address which can receive the ANT ERC-20 token in the proposal.
+To receive authorship rewards AGP authors must include an Ethereum address that can receive the ANT ERC-20 token in the proposal.
 This can be added to the `Author` section in the header of the AGP.
 Names and addresses listed in the `Author` section of the header should be treated as authors or co-authors in regards to AGP authorship rewards.

 To receive contributor rewards AGP authors must also include a list of contributors and their Ethereum addresses.
 This can be added to the `Author` section in the header of the AGP, however, it must be specified that these are contributors and not main authors.
 All names and addresses in the `Author` section will be treated as co-authors unless otherwise marked as co-authors.
 If AGP authors do not list contributors in an AGP, then the contributor rewards will simply not be paid out.
 The AGP author will not be paid more.